not-ilinked/Anarchy/README.md

 //you can also set a bunch of images. im lazy EmbedMaker embed = new EmbedMaker();
-embed.Title = "this is an embed";
+embed.Title = "This is an embed";
 embed.TitleUrl = "https://github.com/iLinked1337/Anarchy";
-embed.Description = "sent from Anarchy";
+embed.Description = "Sent from Anarchy";
 embed.Color = Color.FromArgb(0, 104, 204);
 embed.AddField("Anarchy", "is a Discord API wrapper");
 embed.Footer.Text = "Made by iLinked";